WerWolv/Documentation/pattern_language/core-language/data-types.md

 | `str`    | Varying | Heap allocated String, can only be used in functions    |
 | `auto`   | Varying | Automatic type inferring, can only be used in functions |

-### Endianess
+### Endianness

-By default all built-in types are interpreted in native endianess.
+By default all built-in types are interpreted in native endianness.
 Meaning if the runtime is running on a little endian machine, all types will be treated as little endian.
 On a big endian machine they will be treated as big endian.

 However it’s possible to override this default on a global, per-type or per-variable basis.
 Simply prefix any type with the `le` for little endian or `be` for big endian keyword: